 You can book the river cruise here from our partners at Viator.

 Sights From the Chicago Architecture Boat Tour

-Finished in 2009, the Trump was originally planned to be the tallest building in the world but was later scaled back and is now the second-tallest building in the U.S., behind only the Willis (Sears) Tower.
+Finished in 2009, the Trump was originally planned to be the tallest building in the world but was later scaled back.

 The Wilco towers – the Marina City complex composed of dual cylindrical towers – are even more impressive when you look up at them from river level.